 One thing that you will notice about Quincy is that there is a good-sized population of people who are young, single, educated, and upwardly-mobile career starters.
 Many singles consider Quincy a good place to live without being in a really big city, with opportunities for friendships and fun with others like themselves.

 Quincy is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The per capita income in Quincy in 2010 was $33,932, which is lower middle income relative to Massachusetts, and wealthy relative to the rest of the US.
-This equates to an annual income of $135,728 for a family of four.
+The per capita income in Quincy in 2018 was $45,634, which is middle income relative to Massachusetts, and wealthy relative to the rest of the US.
+This equates to an annual income of $182,536 for a family of four.
 However, Quincy contains both very wealthy and poor people as well.